-The electric brake option on your camper is similar to the brakes on your towing vehicle, with the exception that the camper's brakes are electromagnetic, while your towing vehicle's brakes are hydraulic.
+The electric brakes on your camper are similar to the brakes on your towing vehicle, with the exception that the camper's brakes are electromagnetic, while your towing vehicle's brakes are hydraulic.
 When the brakes in the towing vehicle are activated, your controller determines how hard they are being pressed, and sends the appropriate current through the hitch wire to the brake assembly.
 As you depress the brake pedal, the controller sends more current to the electromagnet, and the brake shoes press harder into the brake drums, forcing the wheel to resist rotation.
 Releasing the brake pedal decreases the current to the brake assembly, allowing the wheel to spin freely.

-The brakes are self-adjusting, but will need an initial manual adjustment after the first 200 miles.
+The brakes will need an initial manual adjustment after the first 200 miles.
 The brakes should be inspected every 3000 miles.